thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 ```

 On line `5` we have referenced the `title` key of our `data()` function and
 rendered the default placeholder content in our template.
-Similarly on line `12`
+Similarly, on line `12`
 we've referenced the `body` property this time in a `v-html` vue directive.
 We've
 used `v-html` to demonstrate passing through data that may contain html.
 We could
 have referenced it the same way we referenced `title`.